Frequently Asked Questions (FAQs)

 Google Translate is available across the site and further details are available through City of Parramatta's Community Capacity Building Team on 9806 5138.

-A number of services are offered including:
+A number of services are offered, for more information visit Council's NDIS page.

 9. How do I report an abandoned vehicle?